How to help kids stop fighting and get along – a step by step guide.

 “Having a sister is like having a best friend you can’t get rid of.
 You know whatever you do, they’ll still be there.” – Amy Li

 No matter what happens, your family will always be family, so let’s help kids stop fighting and get along, and stay friends with the people we have in our lives.
-And maybe, just maybe, the friends you make of the people you raise will one day gift you a non-toy yellow sports car to drive into the sunset in, with the man of the house by your side.
+And maybe, just maybe, the friends you make of the people you raise will one day gift you a non-toy yellow sports car to drive into the sunset in, with the man of your heart by your side.

 Get your free printable emotion cheat sheet by signing up for the motherhood tribe below.